Politics hamper bid to unlock French coal mine gas riches

 European gas prices are three times those in the United States, where the shale gas boom has cut gas prices in half in four years.

-This has helped nurture a kind of "re-industrialization" which Hollande has put at the centre of his own economic policy.
+This has helped nurture a kind of "re-industrialisation" which Hollande has put at the centre of his own economic policy.

 Laszlo Varro, head of gas at the IEA, said that while prospects for gas locked in rock were uncertain in Western Europe, such projects could make economic sense in a region so heavily dependent on costly imports.